gohil-vasudev/DAC-2024-GREAT-Workshop/HLS/README.md

+# HLS flow

+You can implement the task using HLS.
+We cann give you access to servers running Siemens Catapult HLS for the competition, or you can use any other AISC compatible HLS tool you have access to.

+## Connecting to our server
+TODO

+## Scripting LLM and Catapult
+*[example.py](URL)* works you through simple OpenAPI calls and running Catapult HLS from python.

-This folder contains an example showing how to use OpenAI API with Catapult HLS in a loop to go from a generic C implementation to an HLS compatible C implementation.
+*[C2HLSC.py](URL)* shows an example of a complete script that uses an LLM in the loop using feedback from catapult to go from generic C to synthesizable C. [Paper C2HLSC](https://arxiv.org/pdf/2406.09233)

-To run the example export your API
-'export OPENAI_API_KEY='yourkey'"
-python3 run.py'